benjfriedrich/thiswillbe.fun/content/learn-more/specs.md

 ### HTML 5 / CSS 3

-If it can be done using HTML and CSS, I can do it.
-I'm primo at this stuff.
+**If it can be done using HTML and CSS, I can do it.** I'm primo at this stuff.
 Mobile-first, flexible layouts.

+Most of the HTML/CSS work I do these days takes place in the context of templating systems or frameworks, but that doesn’t diminish their importance as the foundational vocabulary of front-end web design.

-### Javascript
+### Frontend JavaScript

 I'm good at javascript, but still growing.
 Capable of **using established libraries** and **building my own tools**.
+I've done my share direct **DOM manipulation** for simple tasks, but I've been focused on using more robust tools like **React** and **Svelte** to help make complex apps more maintainable.

-My focus is mostly on **DOM manipulation**, but I have some experince working with APIs, and some experince using Node.JS in severless functions.
+My style is frontend heavy, and I like working with **REST APIs** and query tools like **GraphQL**.

-I stick mostly to **ES6 Javascript**, but occasionally I get into some **jQuery**.
-Recently I've been trasitioning to a more functional style.
+I stick mostly to **ES6 Javascript**, but I’m not afraid of jQuery or Typescript or anything.

+For context, for a long time I was writing light-weight, spaghetti javascript (using simple libraries and writing basic functions).
+I didn’t think of myself as coder—I was just a designer—so I just did the bare minimum to achieve functionality.

+**But then one afternoon, when I was debugging a sloppy mess I had made, I realized I *was* a coder.
+I was writing code.
+And I liked writing code.
+So why not learn to write good code.**

+ So I decided to expand my front-end development capability and started treating JS and web-development in general more seriously, and since then have turned it into a proficiency.

 ### JAMstack

-I'm a big fan of using static site generators to build websites, distributing them using a CDN, rather than running everything on a server.
-It's not the best solution for every site, but it's a flexible, secure, and robust way to manage a site.
+I'm a big fan of using static site generators to build websites, distributing them using a CDN, rather than running the site on a dedicated server.

-I have experience using **Hugo** and **Jekyll** as static site generators.
-They're both great.
-I've played around with others as well.
+I have a lot of experience using **Hugo** and **Jekyll** as static site generators.
+Recently I've focused more on tools like **Gatsby.js** and **Sapper** that enable you to use more robust front-end frameworks in a serverless context.

 I'm a huge fan of using **Netlify** as a build and content distribution tool.

-I use **Github** to manage codebases--it integrates fantastically with Netlify.
+I use **Github** to manage codebases—it integrates fantastically with Netlify.

+If I need a server-side style work done, I like spinning up **AWS Lambda**, and using **Node.JS** to do the job.

 There are a bunch of good client facing content managment tools.
-I've found **Foresty.io** to be a good option for most.

-**Snipcart** is a good way to handle online commerce.
+I've worked with **Foresty.io** and **sanity.io**.

 ### Traditional Stack